-

 Mac has Goodwill-sourced sport coats, ties and hats to match every one of his several bass guitars because if you can’t play good, you should at least look good.

-For Tobe Fare, he relies on “Michelle,” his Drake Custom Model 7 bass that is named after his third wife, who has yet to grow to hate him.
+For ToBe Fare, he relies on “Michelle,” his Drake Custom Bass Model 7 created by Iowa luthier Andrew Drake.
+The sonorous instrument is named after his third wife, who encouraged him to get back into the music biz.

 Give it time.